-Provide a practical, theological, and academic education with students leading to conductive qualitative or quantitative research to write their dissertations creating diverse models of ministry
+Provide a practical, theological, and academic education where students learn to lead transformationally and conduct qualitative or quantitative research to inform their dissertations, which in turn create diverse models of ministry.

-To equip and educate ministry pastors, ministers, parachurch leaders, and faith-based organization leaders of our global and urban communities
+To equip and educate ministry pastors, ministers, parachurch leaders, and faith-based organization leaders of global and urban communities.

-Our desired results are to ensure ministry leaders will have an impact on individuals, congregations, institutions, and communities which will do the following:
+Our desired outcomes are to ensure ministry leaders impact individuals, congregations, institutions, and communities to:

 Create relevant ministries in the Global Context

 BGU's foundation to the DMin program is based upon Global Christian theology from various global cultures throughout the world.

 Theology is often viewed from a Western Perspective.
 While Western Theological interpretation has its strengths, it is not the only view of Christian Theology.
 BGU’s DMin degree offers its students the opportunity to research and examine Christian theological interpretations from various Global communities.